filecoin-project/specs/expected-consensus.md

 A ticket can be verified to have been generated in the appropriate number of rounds by looking at the `Tickets` array, and ensuring that each subsequent ticket (leading to the final ticket in that array) was generated using the previous one in the array.
 Note that this has implications on block size, and client memory requirements, though on expectation, the `Ticket` array should only contain one value.

-In fact, the length of repeated losing tickets being generated in the ticket chain (i.e. the length of the `Tickets` array) decreases exponentially in the number of repeated losing tickets (see more [here](https://github.com/filecoin-project/go-filecoin/pull/1516)).
-In the unlikely case the number of losing tickets drawn by miners grows larger than the randomness lookback `K` (i.e. if a miner runs out of existing tickets on the ticket chain for use as randomness), a miner should proceed as usual using losing tickets generated in this epoch for randomness.
+In fact, the length of repeated losing tickets in the ticket chain (equivalent to the length of generated tickets referenced by a single block, or the length of the `Tickets` array) decreases exponentially in the number of repeated losing tickets (see more [here](https://github.com/filecoin-project/go-filecoin/pull/1516)).
+In the unlikely case the number of losing tickets drawn by miners grows larger than the randomness lookback `K` (i.e. if a miner runs out of existing tickets on the ticket chain for use as randomness), a miner should proceed as usual using new tickets generated in this epoch for randomness.
 This has no impact on the protocol safety/validity.

 New blocks (with multiple tickets) will have a few key properties:

 - All tickets in the `Tickets` array are signed by the same miner -- to avoid grinding through out-of-band collusion between miners exchanging tickets.
 - The `ElectionProof` was correctly generated from the ticket `K-|Tickets|-1` (with `|Tickets|` the length of the `Tickets` array) rounds back.

-This means that valid `ElectionProof`s can be generated from losing tickets as well as winning tickets (i.e. from tickets in the middle of the `Tickets` array).
+This means that valid `ElectionProof`s can be generated from tickets in the middle of the `Tickets` array.

 ### Block Generation